4d/docs/website/translated_docs/es/Desktop/building.md

 - 4D Volume Desktop (the 4D database engine),
 - an [appropriate license](#licenses)

 On Windows, this feature creates an executable file (.exe).
-On macOS, it handles the creation of software packages.
+En macOS, se encarga de la creación de paquetes de software.

 The principle consists of merging a compiled structure file with 4D Volume Desktop.
 The functionality provided by the 4D Volume Desktop file is linked with the product offer to which you have subscribed.
 For more information about this point, refer to the sales documentation and to the [4D Store](http://www.4d.com/).